-We have a wide array of pesticides, VOC's, Benzene, Toluene, PAH's, SVOC's, radionuclide and many other of the most toxic substances the military uses and all of this contamination was ending up in the drinking water.
+We have a wide array of pesticides, VOC\'s, Benzene, Toluene, PAH's, SVOC's, radionuclide and many other of the most toxic substances the military uses and all of this contamination was ending up in the drinking water.
 Of course there was contact through the skin and through inhalation upon the disposal and use of these toxics as well.
-Then you add in the Nuclear Weapons Testing from 1946 through 1963 and the use of Guam as a staging area for the testing and it was used for the decontamination of ships and storage for radiation contaminated munitions and equipment.
+Then you take and add in the Nuclear Weapons Testing from 1946 through 1963 and the use of Guam as a staging area for the testing and it was used for the decontamination of ships and storage for radiation contaminated munitions and equipment.
 You add all this up and there is a huge contamination problem.
 The health problems of the people of Guam and military personnel prove this.
 The hearings before Congress prove it.
 The EPA and GEPA documents prove it.
 The many GAO reports prove it.
 ATSDR proves it.
 The DOE and DOD proves it.
 And last and most importantly veterans and there sworn testimony prove it.
-All of these documents have been submitted as evidence in my case for service connection due to exposure.